Bill

 RI S2715

-RI S2715Establishes the criminal offense of real estate title fraud.
-Allows municipalities to refuse to record “suspicious documents” from persons who are not trusted submitters.
-Also creates penalties for real estate title fraud.
+RI S2715Establishes the criminal offense of real estate title fraud and allows municipalities to refuse to record “suspicious documents” from persons who are not trusted submitters and creates penalties for real estate title fraud.

 summary